2022 United Nations Climate Change Conference: Negotiations

-Plant-based treaty advocates
+Plant Based Treaty advocates

 A coalition of organisations headed by NGO ProVeg International erected the first-ever pavilion dedicated to the climate impact of food at an international climate conference.
 The pavilion is called Food4Climate and participants all seek food systems change.
 Participants include Upfield, Oatly, Impossible Foods, the International Panel of Experts on Sustainable Food Systems (IPES-Food), and the Jeremy Coller Foundation.

-On November 11, celebrities, politicians, and businesses delivered a letter to COP27 President Sameh Shoukry calling for COP27 to adopt a global plant-based treaty.
+On 11 November, celebrities, politicians, and businesses delivered a letter to COP27 President Sameh Shoukry calling for COP27 to adopt a global Plant Based Treaty.
 The treaty calls for: